 1. Bird's eye view looking south east.
-The plaza fronts onto Yates Street and provides a secondary connection to View.
+The green fronts onto Yates Street and provides a secondary connection to View.

-2. Looking south from the plaza to the green.
-The plaza is framed on 2 sides by 5 storey building façades, with set back upper storeys, and further contained by a low rise structure to the south.
+2. Looking south from the green towards View Street.
+The open space is framed on 2 sides by 5 storey building façades, with set back upper storeys, and further contained by a low rise structure to the south.